Python-Test-Engineer/PyTest-Cookbook/README.md

 ## Test Suites

+These can be set up as follow:

+`python -m venv venv`
+`pip install -r requirements.txt`
+`playwright install` for API and BDD suites as we need to load in browsers for Playwright `python -m pytest -vs` - there is pytest-sugar for prettier output

+*See the README.md in root of each Test Suite for detailed and up to date set up instructions.*

 These four are incremental, with each suite adding more functionality to the previous one:

 - PyTest_00_MINIMAL - a basic src folder wired to PyTest with custom logging and pytest-sugar console formating.